Cangwu Yuan, Mengji Yin

 (Return)

 #54, Meng Ji Yin (32287.xxx; 32287.120 蒙棘 Meng Ji by itself; Guide 19/--/-- : only here), as a prelude to Cangwu Yuan, does not have its own commentary, and the original commentary with Cangwu Yuan does not mention brambles.
-Thus, the connection made above and below between Cangwu Yuan and the words "蒙棘 meng ji" in the lyrics of 葛生 Ge Sheng (Cloth-Plants Grow; full text below) must be considered as educated speculation.
+Thus, the connection made above and below between Cangwu Yuan and the words "蒙棘 meng ji" in verse 2 of the lyrics of 葛生 Ge Sheng (Cloth-Plants Grow; full text below) must be considered as educated speculation.

 For 蒙棘 meng ji, 32287.120 gives only the one brief reference, to the first line of verse 2 (below), a poem said to be about or sung by a woman mourning her deceased husband or lover.
 Since Cangwu Yuan is a lament by two concubines about the death of their husband, Shun, this might seemm to be a logical connection.
 Note, however, that in the first line of verse 1 the cloth-plant covers not brambles (蒙棘 meng ji), instead covering thornbushes (蒙楚 meng chu; 32287.xxx); this adds another level to the puzzle as to why the meng ji was chosen for the title.